scholarships and financial aid

 Scholarship: People often confuse the terms “scholarship” and “grant.”
 The difference between these two forms of aid is most scholarships are merit based.
 This means that they are awarded to students with certain qualities, such as proven academic or athletic ability.

-ISSS has limited funding available to assist international students who currently attend the University of Illinois and experiencing unexpected short-term or emergency financial hardship.
+ISSS has limited funding available to assist international students who currently attend the University of Illinois and are experiencing unexpected short-term or emergency financial hardship.
 The method of payment and processing time will vary depending on the type of funding.
 ISSS Financial Assistance has very specific eligibility requirements, and therefore ISSS advisors must assess each case individually.
 If you have a situation that you think might qualify for financial assistance, please contact ISSS and an ISSS advisor will contact you regarding your case within a week.

 Horace and Kate King Wu International UG Scholarship